AutoV: Loss-Oriented Ranking for Visual Prompt Retrieval in LVLMs: Introduction

-Hence, to develop a more effective visual prompt strategy suitable for diverse vision-language tasks, it is vital to adaptively retrieve the optimal visual prompt that most significantly improves the perception and reasoning of LVLMs in response to specific queries.
-Motivated by this, we introduce \textbf{AutoV}, an innovative visual prompting retrieval framework designed to dynamically select the optimal visual prompt from a diverse set of candidates, explicitly tailored to the textual query and input image.
-Specifically, we first generate a diverse set of visual prompt candidates\footnote{In this work, we use attention-based visual prompts from various transformer layers of CLIP in API \cite{api}.} and encode their representation.
+To this end, we introduce \textbf{AutoV}.
+This innovative visual-prompting retrieval framework dynamically selects the optimal visual prompt from a set of candidates, explicitly tailored to the textual query and the input image.
+Specifically, we first generate various visual prompt candidates and encode their representations.
 This diversity enables the framework to capture distinct visual representations that may be optimal for various query-image pairs.
-Next, we design a lightweight ranking network that efficiently integrates visual and textual information to predict the rankings preferences over prompt candidates.
+Next, we design a lightweight ranking network that efficiently integrates visual and textual information to predict the ranking preferences over prompt candidates.
 Finally, the highest-ranking candidate is chosen as the input for LVLMs during inference.

-To train the ranking network, we establish an automated pipeline for collecting and labeling training data, evaluating the rank of each visual prompt candidate based on the prediction losses of a pre-trained LVLM.
-Subsequently, the ranking network is supervised using a reward loss that differentiates between selected and rejected candidates.
-This strategy offers reliable supervision, allowing AutoV to attain adaptive, query-specific prompt retrieval without the need for extensive manual annotation.
+\textbf{A central challenge in learning such a retrieval framework lies in supervision.} As illustrated in Figure~\ref{fig:moti}(b), the quality of visual prompts is often ambiguous and task-dependent, making reliable human annotation difficult, particularly for OCR or reasoning-heavy tasks.
+To address this issue, we introduce a fully automated supervision strategy: each prompt candidate is evaluated by a pre-trained LVLM and ranked according to its prediction loss.
+This loss-oriented ranking provides a stable training signal, enabling the ranking network to learn query-aware prompt preferences without manual annotation.

-AutoV achieves significant performance improvements across various prominent LVLM architectures and diverse image understanding benchmarks, including fine-grained comprehension, real-world visual assistance, and complex open-ended reasoning tasks.
-For instance, integrating AutoV with LLaVA-OneVision and InternVL2 leads to improvements of $\textbf{1.7}\%$ and $\textbf{2.2}\%$ on LLaVA$^{\text{Wild}}$, respectively.
-Additionally, AutoV enhances Qwen2.5-VL on MMMU by \textbf{1.9}\%, highlighting its significant advantage in adaptive visual prompting retrieval.
-In summary, our contributions are as follows:
+Extensive experiments demonstrate that AutoV consistently enhances a wide range of LVLMs across diverse tasks, including image understanding, captioning, grounding, and classification.
+For example, AutoV improves LLaVA-OneVision by $\textbf{10.2}\%$ on VizWiz and boosts Qwen2.5-VL by $\textbf{3.8}\%$ on MMMU.
+Beyond benchmark gains, AutoV generalizes robustly across closed-source models and integrates seamlessly without additional fine-tuning of the backbone LVLM.